 - 1. The playing area is defined by the basketball court lines.
 Each night a penalty area/goal box will be marked by Sport Programs Supervisors. - a.
 Goal Box - i.
 There will be a box in front of each goal that will be considered the goal box.

 The top of the box will be designated by the volleyball end line and the sides will be a couple inches away from the basketball restricted area lane lines. - ii.
 There are no restrictions in regard to the number of players or possession of either team in the goal box, however goalie rules still apply. - 2.
 A ball is out of bounds when it: - a.
 Leaves the basketball playing area - b.
 Leaves the court of play in any other manner - c.
-Strikes the basketball goal structure and/or indoor track b.
-The ball is in play once it is kicked and clearly moves in any direction.
-If the kickoff is taken improperly, it must be retaken.
-After the kickoff, the ball may be played by any player except the one who kicked off.
-The kicker may not play the ball until it has been played or touched by another player on either team.
+Strikes the basketball goal structure and/or indoor track a.
+When the referee signals with a whistle, a kickoff shall initiate play at the start of each period and after goals.
+At the moment of the kickoff, all players, except the player taking the kickoff, shall be in their team's half of the court.
+Players opposing the kicker shall be at least 5 yards from the ball until it is kicked.